PaulRivaud/mthomson-2018-winter-term/README.md

 32738 x 1985 sparse Matrix of class "dgTMatrix"</pre></code>

 Note: Even though Matrix is a base R package, it has to be loaded manually (`Packages` section in R studio or `library("Matrix")` in the R console.)

-## Loading H5 files in R
-A specific HDF5 package was developped for R. You can install it blablabla

 # Python